 Look, Listen, and Speak: Revision course: Lesson 37

-Repeated on Wednesday at 12.25 p.m.
+(Repeated on Wednesday at 12.25 p.m.)

-'Look, Listen, and Speak,' Book 3 (yellow coven, printed in Hindi, Urdu, Bengali, Punjabi, Gujarati and English with vocabularies and revision lessons, can be obtained from booksellers, Asian grocery shops or from BBC Publications.
-P.O.
-Box 1AK.
-London.
-W.1, price 4s.
+'Look, Listen, and Speak', Book 3 (yellow cover, printed in Hindi, Urdu, Bengali, Punjabi, Gujarati and English with vocabularies and revision lessons, can be obtained from booksellers, Asian grocery shops or from BBC Publications, [address removed] price 4s.
 6d. (by post 5s.
 2d.; crossed postal order, please, not stamps)

-Passion Sunday from
+for Passion Sunday

-Conducted by the Minister, The Rev. David Orrock
+Conducted by the Minister, The Rev. David Orrock.

 Presented for television by:

-John Cherrington talks to some of those involved
+Odours and pollution are an increasing problem.
+John Cherrington talks to some of those involved.

-From the Midlands followed by the Weather Situation for farmers and growers
+Followed by the Weather Situation for farmers and growers

 Well-known interviewers choose the people they wish to interview.

-Cecil King is regarded as one of the most powerful men in Britain.
+"As Chairman of the International Publishing Corporation, the world's largest press empire (including sixteen newspapers and over two hundred magazines), Mr. Cecil King is regarded as one of the most powerful men in Britain.
 But just how powerful is he?
 Is he after political power for himself?
 Why has he apparently lost faith in a Prime Minister whom he once championed?
 And precisely what kind of leadership does he seek for Britain?"

 ...is why Robin Day talks to Cecil King.

-Filmed highlights of the vital match being played in Guyana which will decide the series
+Filmed highlights of the vital match being played in Guyana which will decide the series.

-Introduced by Peter West
+Introduced by Peter West.